jessica-jh/Sourcerer/README.md

 ## Why this exists

-As a researcher, sometimes I kept hitting the same wall while writing a literature review: I'd type a sentence, feel certain I'd read that exact claim somewhere in my own pile of PDFs, and have no idea which paper it was actually in. 😩 So I'd go try the obvious fixes, and none of them really solved it.
+During my PhD journey, I kept hitting the same wall while writing a literature review: I'd type a sentence, feel certain I'd read that exact claim somewhere in my own pile of PDFs, and have no idea which paper it was actually in. 😩 So I'd go try the obvious fixes, and none of them really solved it.

 - **Reference managers don't search inside the papers.** Zotero, Mendeley, EndNote are great at storing and tagging your PDFs, but they can't tell you which one made a specific claim.
 You still have to remember, or go through them one by one.
 - **Keyword search misses the point, literally.** Ctrl+F only finds the exact words you type.
 If the paper phrased the same idea differently, which it almost always does, the search comes up empty.